-The district permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day, including during all testing, unless they are being used for approved instructional purposes.
-Students shall not display, turn
+The district permits students to possess personal cell phones for safety purposes; however, these devices must remain turned off during the instructional day, including during all testing.
+Students shall not display, turn on, or use a telecommunications device, including a cell phone, or other electronic device with the exception of their school-issued computer on school property during the school day.